gdoy1/dnanexus_illumina_automator/README.md

 ## Docker Deployment

-1. Before building the Docker image, make sure to set the DX_API_KEY as an environment variable.
-This allows the script to securely access the DNAnexus API key.
-You can set it by adding the following line to your .bashrc or .bash_profile file:
+1. Before building the Docker image, make sure to set the DX_API_KEY and SLACK_BOT_TOKEN as an environment variable.
+This allows the script to securely access your DNAnexus and Slack API keys.
+You can set it by adding the following lines to your .bashrc or .bash_profile file:
 ```
 export DX_API_KEY=your_api_key_here
 export SLACK_BOT_TOKEN=your_slack_bot_api_here